monk-io/docs/docs/about/features.md

 ## MonkScript

 Our language allows you to specify your entire stack needs in a simple, reusable way.
 MonkScript is a primary user interface for controlling Monk's Programmable Control Plane.
-[Here's a primer &#8594;](/docs/community/publishers.md#publishing-a-primer)

 ### Programmable Control Plane